Libensemble/libensemble/docs/function_guides/generator.rst

 While non-persistent generators return after completing their calculation, persistent generators do the following in a loop:

-    1. Receive simulation results and metadata; exit if metadata instructs
+    1. Receive simulation results and metadata; exit if metadata instructs.
-    2. Perform analysis
+    2. Perform analysis.
-    3. Send subsequent simulation parameters
+    3. Send subsequent simulation parameters.

 Persistent generators don't need to be re-initialized on each call, but are typically more complicated.
-The :doc:`APOSMM<../examples/aposmm>` optimization generator function included with libEnsemble is persistent so it can maintain multiple local optimization subprocesses based on results from complete simulations.
+The persistent :doc:`APOSMM<../examples/aposmm>` optimization generator function included with libEnsemble maintains local optimization subprocesses based on results from complete simulations.

-Use ``gen_specs["persis_in"]`` to specify fields to send back to the generator throughout the run.
+Use ``GenSpecs.persis_in`` to specify fields to send back to the generator throughout the run.
-``gen_specs["in"]`` only describes the input fields when the function is **first called**.
+``GenSpecs.inputs`` only describes the input fields when the function is **first called**.

 Functions for a persistent generator to communicate directly with the manager are available in the :ref:`libensemble.tools.persistent_support<p_gen_routines>` class.